 Here is a look at all the steps that can be taken by mattress brands to support the retailers in increasing their sales…

-2. Helping retailers in creating new brand experience at the store: Merely manufacturing a product that is better than the others and having a good brand image is not enough on part of the mattress brands.
-They need to help the mattress retailers in enhancing customer experience at the store to attract more local customers.
-For that, brands can work together with the retailers to create in-store events around the brand like at the time of new product launch or when any upgraded product hits the market.
+2. Helping retailers in creating new brand experiences at the store: Merely manufacturing a product that is better than the others and having a good brand image is not enough on the part of the mattress brands.
+They need to help mattress retailers in enhancing customer experience at the store to attract more local customers.
+For that, brands can work together with the retailers to create in-store events around the brand like at the time of a new product launch or when any upgraded product hits the market.
 This initiative can greatly enhance the customer experience and thus, they would be lured to the retail store.
 For creating this brand experience at the retail store, mattress brands need to provide the retailers with the right materials and know-how and assist them in planning, promoting and executing these events which can actually get the customers to action.
-Through this way, brands can enable the customers to have good experience that they wouldn’t be able to find at any other store.
-Thus, these instore events and new brand experience can motivate the customers to opt for a particular mattress brand at the retailer store which can thus, increase sales.
+In this way, brands can enable the customers to have a good experience that they wouldn’t be able to find at any other store.
+Thus, these in-store events and new brand experiences can motivate the customers to opt for a particular mattress brand at the retail store which can thus, increase sales.

 3. Helping retailers build their own brand: In the fierce competitive scenario, mattress retailers need to build their own brand image but they generally don’t possess the know-how for doing so.
 Thus, brands need to come forward and help the retailers to create their own unique image which is in sync with the overall brand image.
 So, when a unique image of the mattress retail store is created in sync with the brand image, it can help the customers to identify the brand and its retail store easily.